salihgueler/keyboard_puzzle_dartpad_workshop/step_04/instructions.md

 }
 ```

-We can see that, `CallbackAction` gives us a chance to write the function directly where it belongs to.
+You can see that, `CallbackAction` gives us a chance to write the function directly where it belongs to.
 You can use it for calling your business logic or calling side effects.
-In the explanation above, we are adding a `SnackBar` to tell users if the field is empty or not.
+In the explanation above, you are adding a `SnackBar` to tell users if the field is empty or not.

 Let's see how the implementation looks like in action:

 ![Step 4 Result](https://raw.githubusercontent.com/salihgueler/keyboard_puzzle_dartpad_workshop/main/step_04/output.gif)

-Now that we have what we need.
+Now that you have what you need.
 Let's move on to the game page to play the game!

+>📝 Homework time!
+Now that you know, how to do keyboard shortcuts functioning, add a new intent called `SubmitFieldIntent` for `Enter` keyboard key.
+You will use it to navigate to the next Game Page.